neilboyd/me/2024-NDC-Security-Oslo.md

 - mandatory in TLS 1.3
 - reduces risk (impact?) of losing private key
 - private key only used for establishing forwarding secrecy - not whole exchange
+- ensure that even if private key is compromised, past traffic can't be decrypted

 ### [Reviewing NuGet Packages security easily using OpenSSF Scorecard](https://ndc-security.com/agenda/assessing-nuget-packages-more-easily-with-security-scorecards-0x8x/01l9zdcmcx1) *Niels Tanis*